Microsoft-USEduAzure/workshops/website-migration/readme.md

 1. Run the solution and verify the site is running

-> You're now ready to proceed with the workshop!
+**You're now ready to proceed with the workshop!**

 ## [Azure Cloud Shell](azure-cloud-shell)

-Azure resources can be provisioned using the Azure Portal website.
+For this workshop, Azure resources will be provisioned using the [Azure Portal](https://portal.azure.com).
 As an alternative you can provision your resources using the Azure CLI on Azure Cloud Shell.
 You can click the shell icon in the upper right section of the Azure portal.

 ![Cloud shell](images/07.png)